arnt/jmapaccess/draft-ietf-extra-jmapaccess.md

 When the server processes the client's LOGIN/AUTHENTICATE command and enters Authenticated state, the server considers the way the client authenticated.
-If the same authentication would work with the JMAP server, then the server MUST also send an untagged OK response with a JMAPACCESS response code containing a link to the JMAP server.
+If the IMAP server can infer from the client's authentication process that its credentials suffice to authenticate via JMAP, then the server MUST also send an untagged OK response with a JMAPACCESS response code containing a link to the JMAP server.

-If the authentication would not succeed with the JMAP server, then the server SHOULD send an untagged OK response with a DEBUGGING response code and some human-readable text to help client developers understand why this authentication would not work with the JMAP server.
+If the credentials might not succeed with the JMAP server, then the server SHOULD send an untagged OK response with a DEBUGGING response code with a message to help client developers understand why this authentication would not work with the JMAP server.

-Some authentication methods use tokens that change depending on time or sequence.
-One-time passwords (see {{RFC2444}}) and Oauth (see
-{{RFC7628}}) are good examples.
-In these cases, JMAPACCESS requires that this server and the JMAP server use the same sequence.
-To take Oauth as an example, an access token is equally valid with both protocols, no matter which server issued it.

 Servers are encouraged to report the same message flags and other data via both protocols, as far as possible.